ronf/asyncssh/docs/api.rst

 GSS authentication support is only available when the gssapi package is installed on UNIX or the pywin32 package is installed on Windows.

-Curve25519 and Curve448 support is available when OpenSSL 1.1.1 or later is installed.
-Alternately, Curve25519 is available when the libnacl package and libsodium library are installed.

 SNTRUP support is available when the Open Quantum Safe (liboqs) dynamic library is installed.